Introduction

 • Tools for reading / sorting / transcoding Parquet, CSV, AVRO, and JSON files such as qv

-• A faster Spark runtime replacement Blaze
+• Native Spark runtime replacement such as Blaze

 Known Users